coderefinery/2020-11-17-online/hackmd-day5.md

 - comment: the exercise time in the Overview here is wrong https://coderefinery.github.io/jupyter/06-sharing/, says 0 min but it's 20 below
-    - thanks, so it seems. fixedfixedfixedfixedfixedfixedfixedfixedfixedfixedfixedfixed.
+    - thanks, so it seems. fixed.
     - yes sorry :-) I changed the exercises but forgot to adapt the timings

 - Can I add a new file to the gitrepo from the binder server?
   - you can add new files but once the Binder times out, all changes will be lost. so if you want to save changes, you need to do that via git/github and reopen a new binder.

-- I get an error message: Could not resolve ref for gh:XXXXXX/jupyter-exercise/HEAD.
+- I get an error message: `Could not resolve ref for gh:XXXXXX/jupyter-exercise/HEAD.
 Double check your URL.
-GitHub recently changed default branches from "master" to "main".
+GitHub recently changed default branches from "master" to "main".`
   - Update: changed from private repo to public - works now:)
     - good point, I forgot to say that for Binder the repo needs to be public